berkaymizrak/Resume-Django-Web-App/README.md

    `docker-compose up --build app_resume`

+Default admin account will be:

+username: admin

+password: 123456@@

 ## Django Management Command

 A Django management command is created as colorful with user-friendly progressbar and the functionality is just for example.